 Most Horton-theme crafts tend to focus on the large-hearted Horton, but here is a craft that puts the focus on Whoville instead!
 Horton holds on tightly to a paper quilled clover Whoville, keeping its inhabitants safe.

-If you have a pocket, it’ll be incomplete unless there’s a Wocket in it!
+If you have a pocket, it’ll be incomplete unless there’s a Wocket in your Pocket!
 30 Minute Crafts shows us how to make a nice little Wocket who’ll comfortably fit into your pocket, making others go green with envy!

 A Mom’s Impression has an easy fish craft that’s great for preschoolers.
 You can either use plain cupcake liners and paint, or you can opt for colored liners, or you could simply cut circles out of colored paper to make the fish.